NnekaAsuzu/fine-tuning-on-any-question-answering-dataset-from-HuggingFace/README.md

 The dataset is divided into two subsets: SQuAD1.1 and SQuAD2.0.
 SQuAD1.1 contains questions that can be answered based on the provided context, while SQuAD2.0 contains unanswerable questions as well.

-In this project, we use the SQuAD dataset to fine-tune a HuggingFace model for question answering, and then use the fine-tuned model to build a Gradio interface for interactive question answering.
+In this project, the SQuAD dataset is utilized to fine-tune a HuggingFace model for question answering.
+Subsequently, the fine-tuned model is used to create a Gradio interface, enabling users to interactively input context and questions to receive answers from the model.

 ## Installation